andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 ## Fix Ups

-- Switch to single Character per Channel for now
 - Delete Channel has dependencies on Messages and Characters
 - Delete User has dependencies on Messages and Characters
 - Switch content-type and accept to validate if present.